saraclohisey/lab_handbook/Lab_Handbook.md

 * Use booking sheets/calendars/diarys.
 If you don't it's your problem.
 Do not use a machine you haven't booked if is booked by someone else, without discussing with them first.
 Your 'just a ten minute spin' might throw off a whole timecourse!

 * If something isn’t working let the responsible person (there will be a sign on the piece of equipment) know so we can get it fixed.

+* Just because other labs have bad habits doesn't mena we should.

 * Make sure you have received training if you are using a piece of equipment for the first time.
 Even if you have used such a machine elsewhere.
 This is institute policy.